jota-one/drosse/README.md

 The company name is not duplicated anymore.

 When you've fetched the project document, you can easily query the linked customer by calling the [`db.get.byRef()`](#db-get-byRef) method and pass it the `project.customer` object.
-Drosse will return the corresponding customer document.
+Drosse will automatically understand the pattern "collection - id" and return the corresponding customer document.
 You can then overwrite `project.customer` with this result.

 ### API

-Once your documents are stored in the database, here is how you can query them or even dynamically insert new documents programmatically.
+Once your documents are stored in the database, here is how you can query them or even insert new documents programmatically.
 As you've maybe already read above in the [dynamic mocks section](#dynamic-mocks), when you define a service function, it takes an object as argument and this object contains a `db` property.
 This `db` property exposes the whole Drosse DB API.
 Let's have a look to it in detail.

 <a name="db-list-all"></a>
 **db.list.all(collection, cleanFields)**